Numbers, Truth, Morality and God

 Once you realize that there are many possible axioms that you can choose, you need to ask: Which of these axioms must I choose?
 Each axiom set obviously works for some facts in the world, because starting with those axioms, we can derive these facts.
-Many of these axioms would not be consistent with the worldly facts.
+Many of these axioms would not be consistent with worldly facts.
 When you encounter such inconsistency, you are faced with a new dilemma: should I discard my assumptions and go with what the world is telling me?
 Or should I consider my assumptions true, and consider the facts from the world to be false?
 This problem is not as easy as it sounds.
 For instance, if you decided to simply discard your beliefs with every observation that appears inconsistent with your beliefs, then you would be easily led astray by those politicians who tell you what you don’t believe in.
 If, however, you decide to never discard your assumptions, and if those assumptions are faulty, then you will believe the truths to be false.

 The problem of judgment involves distinguishing the truths from the lies.
 In comparing two statements or claims, you don’t know which one is true or false, because they are simply two statements, either of which could be true or false.
-If you use the worldly facts to judge the truth of your beliefs, then you might find some facts that justify your beliefs, and other facts that refute your beliefs.
+If you use worldly facts to judge the truth of your beliefs, then you might find some facts that justify your beliefs, and other facts that refute your beliefs.
 Should you now consider the refuting facts to be truths or lies?
 If you consider them true, we end up in a classic problem which we call the contention between consistency and completeness.

-Assume that there are three theories—X, Y and Z—based on three different axiom sets.
-Assume that the theory X explains some phenomena PX, the theory Y explains some phenomena PY, and the theory Z explains some phenomena PZ.
+Assume that there are three theories—X, Y, and Z—based on three different axiom sets.
+Assume that theory X explains some phenomena PX, theory Y explains some phenomena PY, and theory Z explains some phenomena PZ.
 Neither theory explains all the phenomena—PX, PY, and PZ, therefore each theory (X, Y, and Z) is incomplete by itself.
 Together, all these theories are inconsistent because they are based on different (which might be mutually contradicting) axioms.
 If PX was a proper subset of PY, which was a proper subset of PZ, then we could reduce all the theories to just Z.

 Figure-6 Axiom Reduction Works for Subsets of Data